InventorPWB/Manhunts-Reinvented/README.md

 `/manhunt lost` sends a request for coordinates to other players.

+`/manhunt chat <message>` allows players to communicate with their teammates during a manhunt.
+Speedrunners cannot use this during impostor or infection games.

+`/manhunt reveal` can be used to get another player's exact coordinates and dimension.
+However, each player only gets one per game (by default).
+This amount can be changed in the config.

 ## Config File

 You can config the time before the release of the hunters and the time between two compass' updates by modifying the config